chimfwembeC/dev-environment-setup/README.md

 ## 🙋‍♂️ **Support**

-If you encounter any issues or have questions, feel free to open an issue in the repository or contact me via email at `kangwac3@gmail.com`.
+If you encounter any issues or have questions:
+- Open an issue in the repository.
+- Contact me via email at `kangwac3@gmail.com`.

+---

+## 🌟 **Contributing**

+Contributions are welcome!
+To add a new script:
+1. Fork the repository.
+2. Add your script in the appropriate subdirectory (or create a new subdirectory if needed).
+3. Test your script thoroughly.
+4. Submit a pull request with a detailed description of your changes.

 ---